-The Switcher Tally menus are used to select calculators, methods, and levels, name calculators, and assign items to Tributaries.
+The GV K-Frame XP Switcher Tally menus are used to select calculators, methods, and levels, name calculators, and assign items to Tributaries.

-Installation & Service Manual has six independently running tally calculators.
+There are six independently running tally calculators.
 For example, the system can calculate On Air tally independently each suite, and at the same time can calculate Look Ahead tally, and M/E output tallies for three M/Es.
 The first of the tally calculators is reserved for On Air tally calculations for the current suite.
 The other four tally calculators can be assigned to other suites.